Damselfly: Conservation

 Conservation of Odonata has usually concentrated on the more iconic suborder Anisoptera, the dragonflies.
 However, the two suborders largely have the same needs, and what is good for dragonflies is also good for damselflies.
 The main threats experienced by odonates are the clearance of forests, the pollution of waterways, the lowering of groundwater levels, the damming of rivers for hydroelectric schemes and the general degradation of wetlands and marshes.
 The clearance of tropical rainforests is of importance because the rate of erosion increases, streams and pools dry up and waterways become clogged with silt.
 The presence of alien species can also have unintended consequences.
 In Hawaii, the introduction of the mosquitofish (Gambusia affinis) was effective in controlling mosquitoes but nearly exterminated the island's endemic damselflies.
 The ancient greenling Hemiphlebia mirabilis has been an important flagship species for conservation action in preserving its habitat in Australia.

 In culture

-Damselfly is a 2005 short film directed by Ben O'Connor.
-Damselfly is also the title of a 2012 novel in the Faeble series by S. L. Naeole, and of a 1994 poem by August Kleinzahler, which contains the lines "And that blue there, cobalt / a moment, then iridescent, / fragile as a lady's pin / hovering above the nasturtium?"
-The poet John Engels published Damselfly, Trout, Heron in his 1983 collection Weather-Fear: New and Selected Poems.

 Fishing flies that mimic damselfly nymphs are sometimes used in wet-fly fishing, where the hook and line are allowed to sink below the surface.

 Damselflies have formed subjects for personal jewellery such as brooches since at least 1880.

+Damselfly is a 2005 short film directed by Ben O'Connor.

-Damselfly is the title of a book by Chandra Prasad that was published in 2018.
+Damselfly is the title of a 2012 novel in the Faeble series by S. L. Naeole and of a 2018 novel by Chandra Prasad.

+Modern poems with the damselfly as a subject include a 1994 poem by August Kleinzahler, which contains the lines "And that blue there, cobalt / a moment, then iridescent, / fragile as a lady's pin / hovering above the nasturtium?"
+The poet John Engels published "Damselfly, Trout, Heron" in his 1983 collection Weather-Fear: New and Selected Poems.